 However, what if your organisation has legacy content in the SCORM format?
 Or needs to access third-party content which is only available in SCORM?
 Or needs to share your unique Tribal Habits training with a third party?

 This is where our SCORM element and SCORM links come into play, as we combine the best of legacy standards with the latest elearning technologies.

-- SCORM link.
-Our SCORM links are innovative SCORM compatible files which can be used to share your native Tribal Habits content with third-party learning management systems.
+SCORM link.
+Our SCORM links are innovative SCORM-compatible files that can be used to share your native Tribal Habits content with third-party learning management systems.
 Until traditional SCORM modules, with SCORM links you can share links to your content without losing control of your content.
 You can also continue to track learning data and publish instant updates to your content.
 You can learn more about SCORM links here.